adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 Clients and protected resources SHOULD cache this key.
 It is RECOMMENDED that servers provide cache information through HTTP headers and make the cache valid for at least one week.

-**iGov-NL**
+**CloudEvents-NL**

-iGov requires that the authorization server provides an OpenIDConnect service discovery endpoint.
-Recently CloudEvents 2.0 Authorization Server Metadata [[rfc8414]] has been finalized, this provide the same functionality in a more generic way and could replace this requirement in a future version of the iGov-NL profile.
+CloudEvents requires that the authorization server provides an OpenIDConnect service discovery endpoint.
+Recently CloudEvents 2.0 Authorization Server Metadata [[rfc8414]] has been finalized, this provide the same functionality in a more generic way and could replace this requirement in a future version of the CloudEvents-NL profile.

-**/iGov-NL**
+**/CloudEvents-NL**
 <!-- ### [3.1.6.](#rfc.section.3.1.6) Revocation -->
 ### Revocation